zenithgroups/Ruvo-ai/README.md

 > RUVO AI is not just artificial intelligence — it’s **authentic intelligence.**
 > Made for emotions.
 Made for memories.
 Made for *you*.

+## 📬 RUVO AI Newsletter on LinkedIn

+Stay updated with our latest thoughts on Emotional Intelligence in AI.
+Read our newsletter on LinkedIn here: [RUVO AI LinkedIn Newsletter](https://www.linkedin.com/newsletters/ruvo-bridging-ai-and-emotion-7325197025686257665/)